ArthurClemens/polythene/docs/getting-started-react.md

-import ReactDOM from "react-dom" import { renderer as h, RaisedButton, Dialog } from "polythene-react" import "polythene-css" import { addTypography } from "polythene-style"
+import ReactDOM from "react-dom" import { renderer as h, RaisedButton, Dialog } from "polythene-react" import "polythene-css" import { addTypography } from "polythene-css"

 addTypography()